casbloem/vue-luxon/readme.md

-There are also some other useful filters available:
+*There are also other useful filters available:*

 ### luxonFormat